 What You’ll Study

-The Graduate Certificate in Paralegal Studies is 18 credits.
-The six required courses provide the perspective and understanding you need to enter the legal field.
-The program is typically completed in two or three semesters.
+The Graduate Certificate in Paralegal Studies comprises the Core Course Sequence, made of six courses and equating to 18 credits.
+These required courses provide the perspective and understanding you need to enter the legal field.
+Completion of this certificate typically takes two or three semesters.

 PSLX 6210: American Jurisprudence